tensorlakeai/indexify/docs/docs/develop.md

 1. `make local-dev`
 2. Install the Python Dependencies as described above.
-3. Compile and Run the application as descibed above.
+3. Compile and Run the application as described above.